-Co-captains Ed Bauer and Jim Stock will lead seniors Al Wujciak, Steve Quehl, Pat Polen, Rick Slage, Steve Niehaus and Tom Lopienski in their final game for the Irish.

-Miami's offense, which has scored only 15 touchdowns in eight games, is led by quarterback Kary Baker who has completed 51 per cent of his passes.
+Rick Slager will again open at quarterback for the Irish.
+Sophomore Steve Schmitz will start at the halfback position vacated by Hunter, Eurick and Co-captains Ed Bauer and Jim Stock will lead seniors Al Wujciak, Steve Quehl, Pat Polen, Rick Slage, Steve Niehaus and Tom Lopienski in their final game for Miami's offense, which has scored only 15 touchdowns in eight games, is led by quarterback Kary Baker who has completed 51 per cent of his passes.
 Baker also leads the team in total offense with 864 yards and is sixth on the alltime Miami total offense list.
 Kicker Chris Dennis leads the team in scoring with 47 points.
 The Miami running game is led by Otis Anderson, who averages 5.3 yards per carry.
 The defense has been a trouble spot for the Hurricanes all year.
 The Miami defense has given up 192 points this season, while the offense has only scored 137.
-Joe Bettencourt leads the defense with two interceptions and a fumble it would be the first time Notre recovery.
+Joe Bettencourt leads the defense with two interceptions and a fumble recovery.
+Tomorrow's game will be the ninth meeting between the Irish The Irish will be without the services of Bob Golic, Terry a 6-1 advantage in the series, with